-1. Press the TiVo button to go to TiVo Central and select Messages & Settings > Settings > Video > Video Output Formats.
+- Press the TiVo button to go to TiVo Central and select Settings & Messages (or Messages & Settings) > Settings > Video > Video Output Formats.

-On Premiere series boxes, check the boxes that are compatible with your TV, or choose Test Formats and follow the on-screen instructions to choose compatible formats.
+On Roamio and Premiere Series boxes, check the boxes that are compatible with your TV, or choose Test Formats and follow the on-screen instructions to choose compatible formats.

-IMPORTANT: You MUST select 720p or higher to use the HD menus on Premiere series boxes.
+IMPORTANT: You MUST select 720p or higher to use HD menus on Premiere Series boxes.
 You must also choose the widescreen aspect ratio.
 If you do not have an HDTV that support widescreen format, you must use the SD menus.